Hanoi Museum

 The Museum of Hanoi (Bảo tàng Hà Nội) is located in Nam Từ Liêm district of Hanoi, Vietnam.
 The museum displays artifacts from Hanoi's 1000-year history and the history, culture, heritage, and architecture of Vietnam.
 It showcases over 50,000 artifacts in a total area of nearly 54,000 square meters.

 The Hanoi museum was opened in 2010 for the Millennial Anniversary of Hanoi.

 The exhibition building has an inverted pyramid shape.

+Displays

+This repository houses a collection of over 50,000 artifacts, encompassing an area of nearly 54,000 square meters.